 The Foundation has established a voluntary defined contribution retirement plan, in which all employees who work at least 20 hours per week are eligible to participate after 90 days of consecutive service.
 Upon meeting these eligibility requirements, employees are fully vested.
 Contributions under this plan are invested, at the discretion of the participant, in one or more of the available investment options at the Teachers Insurance and Annuity Association and College Retirement Equities Fund (TIAA-CREF).
-Contributions to the retirement plan by the Foundation totaled \$1,046,662 and \$985,812 for the years ended June 30, 2019 and 2018, respectively.
+Contributions to the retirement plan by the Foundation totaled \$1,504,927 and \$1,046,662 for the years ended June 30, 2020 and 2019, respectively.

 The Foundation also has established a deferred 457 compensation plan.
 Per the plan document, any Employer contributions to the plan vest at 20% per year and are fully vested after five years.
 This is an unfunded plan in which any amounts due or payable pursuant to the terms of the plan will be paid from the general assets of the Foundation.
 Participants may make contributions up to the maximum amount allowed by law.
 There are no legal obligations for the Foundation to make any contributions to this plan.
-Disbursements from the plan totaled \$25,082 for each of the years ended June 30, 2019 and 2018.
-The Foundation did not make any contributions to the plan during the years ended June 30, 2019 and 2018.
-Liabilities outstanding to plan participants totaled \$44,491 and \$69,573 as of June 30, 2019 or 2018, respectively.
+Disbursements from the plan totaled \$25,082 for each of the years ended June 30, 2020 and 2019.
+The Foundation did not make any contributions to the plan during the years ended June 30, 2020 and 2019.
+Liabilities outstanding to plan participants totaled \$19,410 and \$44,492 as of June 30, 2020 and 2019, respectively.